-All animals must be spayed/neutered prior to going to a new home.
+All animals must be spayed/neutered prior to going to a new home, unless otherwise indicated in the adoption agreement.
 We can also transport the animal to the veterinarian on the day of their surgery and the owner can pick them up, if they choose.

 All members of the household must be interviewed before an adoption is approved.
 A pet is a family member and so all members of the family need to be in agreement about when to adopt a pet, and which pet to adopt.